chitakchan/parallel-text-chinese-essays/README.md

 Parallel Text For Chinese Essays With English Translations

-Purpose:  i) to build up a library of Chinese essays with English Translations for beginners to learn the language and at the same time appreciate some of the popular essays
+Purpose:  i) to build up a library of Chinese essays with English Translations for beginners to learn the language and at the same time appreciate some of the popular essays.
+Invite improvements in translations from public.

 Scope:  i) Based on simple but popular Chinese literature with proven popularity;  ii) presented in traditional vertical format with phonetics to complement the learning experience;  iii) publish in github to invite improvement in English translation